Okay, so we're doing this.

 First thing's first: I have been extremely late to the party on this, and I am always hesitant to jump onboard any train that has been hyped nearly as much as Hamilton has.
 But it has been a bandwagon worth jumping on, with both feet.

-I also feel as though there's a slightly late second wave of fandom coming around to this show, especially since the Tony Awards, and that many of the people I know who are just now fully appreciating the work, as I am, are also teachers who don't often consider themselves fully fledged human beings until the end of the school year hits.
-We now have a chance to enjoy music that's not a part of concert or audition repertoire.
+I also feel as though there's a slightly delayed second wave of fandom coming around to this show, especially since the Tony Awards.
+Many of the people I know who are just now fully appreciating the work, as I am, are also teachers who don't often consider themselves fully fledged human beings until the end of the school year hits.
+We now have a chance to enjoy music that's not a part of concert program or audition repertoire.

 I'd experienced smidgens of Hamilton here and there before this summer, from the Grammys and from the universal praise it'd received among many of my friends.
 One old friend criticized the show, asking pointedly, "Why don't the women get to rap?" and at that point, it gave me further excuse to put the soundtrack further down on my "to listen" list.
 (Note: I disagree with my friend's assessment as the women in the show are pretty terrific, strong female characters with incredible parts.)